MCL Tear Rehab in Crescent, MO

 Diagnosing an MCL Tear in Crescent, MO

-Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to confirm the extent of the injury.
+Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to verify the injury’s severity.
 At Axes Physical Therapy, we offer free injury screenings in Crescent, MO.
 With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Crescent, MO for MCL Tears